pass-the-salt/2020/coronavirus-statement.md

 we have decided to organize Pass the SALT 2020 virtually.

-**This edition will be done remotely under a webinar format** at the same date period (late June, early July).
+**This edition will be done remotely under a webinar format** roughly at the same dates, June 29 - July 1.

 Obviously, there will be only talks and no workshop.
 Sorry for that.